Plan your upgrade to Microsoft Dynamics 365 Server

 We recommend that you apply the latest available update before you begin the upgrade.
-More information: Microsoft Dynamics 365 for Customer Engagement On-Premise Cumulative Updates
+More information: Microsoft Dynamics 365 Customer Engagement (on-premises) On-Premise Cumulative Updates

 Copy the organization encryption key for all organizations that will be upgraded.
 The encryption key is required to activate data encryption when you import an organization database into a new instance of SQL Server.
 More information: Copy your organization data encryption key